ticosax/pseud/README.rst

 Dependencies are declared in setup.py and all automatically installed, but, pyzmq might build libzmq from bundled folder `OR` from your system wide libzmq.

-libzmq 4.1 is now required.
-As it is not yet bundled within pyzmq you will need to compile it yourself.

 Then you can install latest pyzmq from pypi

 .. code-block:: console